PREM015/project1/README.md

 3. Open `index.html` in your browser to view the portfolio.

 ## 📝 Future Enhancements
-- Add JavaScript functionality for better interactivity.
+- Add JavaScript functionality for improved interactivity.
-- Improve responsiveness for better mobile support.
+- Enhance responsiveness for better mobile support.
 - Integrate additional sections for certifications and achievements.

 ## 💬 Contact